sahil-prabhakar/alexa/README.md

-# selenium
+# Scenarios covered as given in the Alexa test:

-This is selenium framework that is developed for LiveNX Web UI Automation
+This is Alexa framework that is developed for ALEXA Web UI Automation

-Test Scenarios covered:

-1) Login/Logout from the website